 Solution 1 – Use Hardware and Devices troubleshooter

-- Press Windows Key + S and type Troubleshooting.
-Choose Troubleshooting from the list.
+- Press Windows Key + S and type control panel.
+Choose Control Panel from the list.

 - When Troubleshooting section opens, navigate to Hardware and Sound section and click Configure a device.